Towards Ontology-driven development with derived data, process, object, and message models.

 We transformed 1616 FIBO Prod 2018Q4 classes into FIB-DM entities.

 As a PowerDesigner extension, the entity property dialog has tabs for ontology Lineage and Annotations.
-The Lineage tab shows three unique extended attributes, Resource Type, Equivalent and Restriction.
+The Lineage tab shows three unique extended attributes: Resource Type, Equivalent, and Restriction.

 Resource Type

-The Resource Type dropdown indicates whether an OWL Class or Object Property transformed into the entity.
+The Resource Type dropdown indicates whether an OWL Class or Object Property transformed into the Entity.
 Classes with the stereotype Associative Class originate from Object Properties.

 Equivalent

-the Physical Modeler, DB Admin or Developer find important hints for Implementation: For example, there are two Collection entities in the model:
+Logical Data Models cannot express these semantics.
+However, the Physical Modeler, DB Admin, or Developer finds important hints for Implementation.
+For example, there are two Collection entities in the model: fibo-fnd-arr-arr:Collection

-fibo-fnd-arr-arr:Collection has the Equivalent entity lcc-lr:Collection.
+has the Equivalent Entity lcc-lr:Collection

 Likewise, DBAs may implement the Transferable Contract as a database view.